dave-f/pucrunch/README.md

 Summary
 ----

-puCrunch is a handy little cruncher for 8 bit micros and is very easy to use.
+`pucrunch` is a handy little cruncher for 8 bit micros and is very easy to use.
 I've not investigated the options too much on the crunching side of things but for my purposes it's been very useful.